-A variety of options, from mists to mousses, and technology borrowed from the world of skin care means you can get a truly believable finish.
-We asked Taylor, along with seven other experts — from a dermatologist to a West End star — to share the products they rely on for tanning, including the best exfoliating tan and the best option for oily skin, and how to protect your bed sheets from staining.
+A variety of options, from mists to mousses, and technology borrowed from the world of skin care means you can get a truly streak-free, sun-kissed finish.
+We asked Taylor, along with nine other experts — from a dermatologist to a West End star — to share the products they rely on for tanning, including the best exfoliating tan, the best option for oily skin, and how to protect your bed sheets from staining.

 Best overall tan for body